-Just Released!
-Five new modules to help address the need for concise, focused, evidence-based decisions for use in providing best care to surgical patients.
+Just released!
+Four new EBDS modules to help address the need for concise, focused, evidence-based decisions for use in providing best care to surgical patients are now available.

-The five topics covered in the new modules include:
+The four topics covered in the new modules include:

 Evidence-Based Decisions in Surgery are “point of care” modules based on currently available practice guidelines.
 The modules help address diagnoses and conditions most relevant to general surgeons and are used for decision support, patient-focused interactions with other health care professionals, and patient education purposes.